-The Pacific University Alumni Association Legacy Endowed Scholarship is a renewable award given annually to students who are children or grandchildren of Pacific alumni and are or will be attending Pacific University as a sophomore, junior or senior undergraduate, or a student in one of the graduate programs.
-Annual renewal will occur if the student maintains satisfactory academic progress as defined by the university.
+The Pacific University Alumni Association Legacy Endowed Scholarship is awarded annually to students who are children or grandchildren of Pacific alumni and are or will be attending Pacific University as a sophomore, junior or senior undergraduate or a student in one of Pacific's graduate programs.

 Boxer ‘Ohana Scholarship